fonoster/routr/docs/concepts.md

 Peers are very similar to Agents but they are not bound to any Domain, and they are usually collocated in the same network with Routr.
 A common case will be peering with Asterisk, where Asterisk acts as a Media Server and Routr is used for signaling.

-Peers can perform inbound/outbound signaling within the network without any especial consideration since they exist inside the _Location Service_ just like Agents.
+Peers can perform inbound/outbound signaling within the network without any special consideration since they exist inside the _Location Service_ just like Agents.
 So it is possible to perform signaling from Peer to Peer, Peer to Agent.

 The same is true for Inbound from the PSTN.
 For example, we can redirect incoming calls from the PSTN using the `spec.location` settings in the `dids.yml` configuration file.